badhon495/badhon495.github.io/README.md

 2. Go to the repository settings and set the GitHub Pages source to the `main` branch
 3. Edit the `index.html` file to include your information
 4. Remove Google Analytics and FormSubmit code from the `index.html` file or replace it with your own.
+5. Remove "cse391" folder as it is done for my course project.